CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

 - Dataset and checkpoint names use normalized Unicode NFKC, trimmed, case-folded keys with unique constraints.
 - Dataset versions enforce unique `(dataset_id, version_number)` and `(dataset_id, content_hash)` pairs, positive version numbers, and non-negative record counts.
 - Training samples enforce unique `(processing_run_id, record_id)` pairs and a `train` or `validation` split.
-- Validation, checkpoint-evaluation, and inference statuses are constrained to their supported lifecycle values.
+- Inference history statuses are constrained to their supported lifecycle values.
+Job lifecycle state is owned by `JobManager`, not persisted as feature-specific report status columns.
 - Inference history enforces unique request IDs and unique report image names and indexes.
 - Dataset, processing, validation, checkpoint-evaluation, and report lookups have focused indexes defined in the schema models.